 According to the book, Dr. Gundry's plan helps people improve their health and reduce their body weight.
 The plan also includes supplements Dr. Gundry developed that are sold under the GundryMD brand.

-One article discusses the research associated with wheat germ lectin.
-It may impact the immune system by increasing inflammation.
+One article discusses the research associated with

 Following a lectin-free diet could be a way to lower inflammation in the body.
 However, more research in humans is needed before the effect can be confirmed.

 The authors also report that lectins may make it easier for bacteria or other toxins to cross the gut barrier.
 However, they also state that whole grains contain antioxidants, which help fight inflammation.
 This factor could make up for lectin's potentially harmful effects.

 The lectin-free diet is a restrictive plan, which may make it difficult for some people to follow it long-term.
 The plan also limits or cuts out many nutritious foods, such as whole grains, beans, and certain vegetables.